echasnovski/mini.nvim/readmes/mini-deps.md

 Any lazy-loading is assumed to be done manually by calling `MiniDeps.add()` at appropriate time.
 This module provides helpers implementing special safe two-stage loading:
 - `MiniDeps.now()` safely executes code immediately.
 Use it to load plugins with UI necessary to make initial screen draw.
 - `MiniDeps.later()` schedules code to be safely executed later, preserving order.
-Use it (with caution) for everything else.
+Use it (with caution) for everything else which doesn't need precisely timed effect, as it will be executed some time soon on one of the next event loops.

 ```lua
 local now, later = MiniDeps.now, MiniDeps.later